alisw/AliPhysics/PWGLF/FORWARD/analysis2/sim/README.md

 * `Check.C`: Perform ESD check.
 Derived from `CheckESD.C`.
 * `Config.C`: Simulation configuration script.
 Uses `GRP.C` to
   automatically load the proper parameters for the Anchor run.
+* `DetConfig.C`: Configuration script that sets which detectors to turn on.
+This is used by all passes to ensure consistency.
 * `Final.jdl.in`: Skeleton for final merging JDL.
 This is used for both QA and AOD filtering.
 * `GRP.C`: Script that defines the global variable `grp` which is